 Grant Thornton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
-Grant Thornton Australia Ltd is a member firm of Grant Thornton International Ltd (GTLL).
-GTL and the member firms are not a worldwide partnership.
-GTL and each member firm is a separate legal entity.
+Grant Thornton Australia Ltd is a member firm of Grant Thornton International Ltd (GTIL).
+GTIL and the member firms are not a worldwide partnership.
+GTIL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
-GTL does not provide services to clients.
-GTL and its member firms are not adjusted on to obligate one another and are not liable for one another's acts or omissions.
-In the Australian context only, the use of the term 'Grant Thornton Australia Limited ABN 41 127 556 389 and its Australian subsidiaries and related entities.
-GTLL is not an Australian related entity to Grant Thornton Australia Limited.
+GTIL does not provide services to clients.
+GTIL and its member firms are not agents of, and do not obligate one another and are not liable for one another's acts or omissions.
+In the Australian context only, the use of the term 'Grant Thornton' may refer to Grant Thornton Australia Limited ABN 41 127 556 389 and its Australian subsidiaries and related entities.
+GTIL is not an Australian related entity to Grant Thornton Australia Limited.